Explore Eddyfi Technologies product lines

 Recognition from various inspection bodies and asset integrity engineers has resulted in phased array ultrasonic testing becoming the preferred technique for corrosion mapping.
 PAUT is widely used for in-service detection and characterization of corrosion in pipes, tanks, vessels, and other critical assets.
 With a larger footprint, PAUT probes can cover a larger surface at higher speeds leading to significant time reduction and enhanced resolution.
 Eddyfi Technologies offers the complete solution with its advanced phased array instruments, automated and manual scanners, probes, and wedges.

 While PAUT probes with hard wedges can be used to perform corrosion mapping, very often surface conditions make coupling them to the pipe difficult.
 That’s why more and more inspections are carried out with a water box as a coupling mechanism.
 The ultrasound propagates through a column of water eliminating the need for a wedge, thus providing the benefits of improved signal consistency, accuracy, and limited dead zone.
-Our Aqualock probe with the water column concept equips both the LYNCS™ and R-Scan Array manual scanners.
+Our Aqualock V2 probe with the water column concept equips the scanner.
 The R-Scan array itself can be connected to the RMS PA scanner for fully automated corrosion mapping inspections.

 When dealing with small pipes, it makes sense to scan longitudinally to avoid over-indexing when scanning circumferentially.
-The delay law calculator in Capture accounts for the positions of the probe perpendicular to the axis of the pipe for both PAUT and total focusing method (TFM) configurations.
+The delay law calculator in Cypher PC accounts for the positions of the probe perpendicular to the axis of the pipe for both PAUT and total focusing method (TFM) configurations.

-Capture includes all the tools necessary to perform semi- and fully automated corrosion mapping inspections.
-All scanners are pre-configured within Capture libraries for fast and easy inspection setup.
-The RMS control software has been embedded into Mantis™ and Gekko® portable PAUT instruments to function seamlessly with the phased array data capture and analysis software.
+Cypher includes all the tools necessary to perform semi- and fully automated corrosion mapping inspections.
+All scanners are pre-configured within libraries for fast and easy inspection setup.
+The RMS control software has been embedded into Cypher portable PAUT instrument to function seamlessly with the phased array data capture and analysis software.
 It allows operators to position the RMS and start scans directly from the PAUT screen for increased productivity.

 Weld Inspection